walkero-gr/mediavault/README.md

 Requirements
 --------------------------
-* oo.library v1.13 by Tuomas Hokka
 * jansson.library v2.12.1 by Simon Tyrrell
 * AmigaAmp3 v3.29 by Thomas Wenzel
-* AmiSSL 4.9 by the AmiSSL Open Source Team

 I would like to thank
 --------------------------